lmorchard/blog.lmorchard.com/design-2024/README.md

 - [ ] inline carousel for multiple images
 - [ ] add a search bar with pagefind
 - [ ] comments & responses from fediverse
+- [ ] swap through a random set of short taglines?